Shola Adewusi

-Her television work includes Little Miss Jocelyn, the BBC comedy sketch show series written by and starring Jocelyn Jee Esien.
-In addition, Adewusi has appeared on television in 'Lewis'(Season 3, Episode 4), My Hero, The Bill, Casualty, Bad Girls, Family Affairs, Emmerdale, and Chewing Gum.
-She previously appeared in CBS's Bob Hearts Abishola as Auntie Olu.
+Her television work includes Little Miss Jocelyn, My Hero, The Bill, Casualty, Bad Girls, Family Affairs, Emmerdale, and Chewing Gum.
+She had a main role in CBS's Bob Hearts Abishola as Auntie Olu.

 She has also acted in a number of radio productions for the BBC World Service.
 She is a member of staff at the Intermission Youth Theatre.
 She played a cameo part in their hit play Verona Road.

-Her work also includes her role in Paddington 2.
+Her film work also includes a role in Paddington 2.